Exclusive: “The Bear Trap,” A Mike Bowditch Short Story

-Legendary Maine woodsman and bush pilot Charley Stevens tries to convince young Mike Bowditch of the dangers awaiting rookie game wardens.
+“The Bear Trap” by Paul Doiron is an original short story in the Mike Bowditch mystery series, where legendary Maine woodsman and bush pilot Charley Stevens tries to convince young Mike Bowditch of the dangers awaiting rookie game wardens.

 The wind moved across the surface of the lake like breath upon a mirror.
 In the stern of the canoe Charley Stevens dipped a paddle to bring us around again over a submerged field of weeds.
 We were fishing for early-season pike.
 Charley was a retired Maine game warden—thirty years in the service—and the best woodsman I’d ever met.

 The evening before, I’d happened to remark that I’d never caught a northern pike on a fly rod before.
 Charley had sat upright in his chair, as if the notion offended his sensibilities, and said I needed remedial schooling if I was going to have any future at all in the Warden Service.
 It was my first year on the job, and every day I was learning how little I actually knew about my new profession.

 And so, here we were, at dawn, on a distant body of water whose name was unfamiliar to me.

 “How do you know this place anyway?”
 I asked.